 J-1 visitors may enter the United States 30 days before the program start date and remain until the end of their exchange program, as specified on form DS-2019.
 Once the J-1 visitor's program ends, he/ she may remain in the United States for an additional 30 days, often referred to as a "grace period," in order to prepare for departure from the country.
 When the visitor leaves the United States during these 30 days, the visitor may not re-enter with the J-1 visa as the visa will be closed upon departure.

-Academic Training(post completion) is available for up to 12months per BYUH policy.
-If a student wants to extend to 18months,a request for extension is needed for approval from the President's Council (Request form is available online).
-Beforethe academic training is approved a Job Offer letter is required and the department chair must sign off on the legitimacy of the job.
-Paid Academic Training during the degree program reduces the total months of Academic Trainingavailable after the program is completed.
-Unpaid Academic Training does NOT reduce the total of months for Academic Training available to students.
+Academic training (post-completion) is available for up to 12 months per BYUH policy.
+If a student wants to extend to 18 months, they must first contact ISS to submit a request, which requires approval from the President's Council.
+Before the academic training is approved a job offer letter is required and the department chair must sign off on the legitimacy of the job.
+Paid academic training during the degree program reduces the total months of academic training available after the program is completed.
+Unpaid academic training does NOT reduce the total of months for academic training available to students.

 J-2 dependents are eligible to study part-time or full-time in the U.S